data2intelligence/SecAct/README.md

 The R package has been installed successfully on Operating systems:

-- macOS Sonoma 15.3.1
+- Red Hat Enterprise Linux 8.10 (Ootpa)
-- Rocky Linux 8.7 (Green Obsidian)
+- macOS Sequoia 15.3.1

 ## Example